 It’s no secret I’m a big fan of getting kids into the kitchen – so much sensory, so much science!
-Food is a great way to engage (especially young) kids in easy STEM activities at home because food is familiar, fun, and such a sensory experience.
+Food Science is a great way to engage (especially young) kids in easy STEM activities at home because food is familiar, fun, and such a sensory experience.
 In what other field do you get to taste the experiments?

 Kids are naturally curious.
 You know this well.
 The cute and insightful questions, the quizzical sounds, that adorable lopsided eyebrow twitch… Now is the perfect time to garner the attention of your young ones.
 Their little minds crave discovery!

 There are so many aspects of cooking that coincide with STEM initiatives, especially if the activity is approached like a lab experiment and you’re able to loop in the scientific method.
 When you set out to make a recipe, talk to your young scientist about what they expect to happen (draw a hypothesis), encourage them to make observations (tasting is important too!), and evaluate their results.
 And one of the most important elements of an educator’s role: Ask probing questions as you go!